gvbyte/terraform-cheatsheet/terraform.md

 <h4>terraform init</h4>

-* This command is needed to be executed to initialize the terraform *.tf file in the current directory
+* This command is requiredto be executed to initialize the terraform file in the current directory

 * No other command will work as this command installs:
 	* Terraform modules
 	* Backend files